Exercising outdoors with allergies

 Consult your GP or allergy specialist if you have any specific concerns about exercising with your allergies.

-If the brighter weather has inspired you to take up running, have a look at our upcoming events to fundraise for Allergy UK.
+If lockdown or the brighter weather has inspired you to take up running, take a look at our upcoming events to fundraise for Allergy UK.
 Whether you are a seasoned runner or a complete beginner, we have lots of exciting running events across the UK.